NeuroTechX/ntx_slack_archive/eegdata.md

  >yrenard not necessarily, think of the covariance between a white noise signal and it's delayed version.
 Now the pertinence of computing the covariance between a signal and it's delayed version depends on what you what you are looking into, in terms of physiological phenomenon or else.
 It's analogous to auto-correlation.

+10/18/2017 12:57 AM

+ **elsehow** :

+ >fred-simard so there should be no autocorrelation in the white noise signal right